FrisovanDijk/Twenty-of-Time/README.md

 # DEPRECATED

+_This theme is out of date and has seen no updates in years.
+It no longer works correctly._

 I have been working on a weblog recently, trying to hit that sweet spot between a functional theme and a minimal lay-out.
 I tried to remove all clutter, whilst still being able to use it with any preferred lay-out style.
 The main content area is moved up a bit, to give the whole a more dynamic feel.
 Right now I use it on [Twenty of Time](http://www.twentyoftime.com)

 ## Set-up